-Capital preservation is a term used in the investment industry to describe a very specific financial objective: Protecting the absolute monetary value of an asset as measured in nominal currency.
-Sometimes, but less often, capital preservation is taken to mean protecting the inflation-adjusted purchasing power of an asset so that a given pile of money can still buy the same goods and services by the end of the holding period.
+Capital preservation is a term used in the investment industry to describe a couple of specific financial objectives.
+Preservation is protecting the absolute monetary value of an asset as measured in nominal currency.
+Sometimes—but less often—capital preservation is taken to mean protecting the inflation-adjusted purchasing power of the asset.
+This protection is done so that a given pile of money can still buy the same quantity of goods and services by the end of the holding period.

 That may sound very technical and difficult to understand.
 It isn't.
 In plain English, capital preservation is a code word meant to recognize that some piles of money are not designed to grow larger.
-If they do, that's icing on the cake, but it isn't why you've set them aside; it's not the reason they exist.
+If they do, that's the icing on the cake, but it isn't why you've set them aside.
+It is not the reason they exist.

-Instead, they have been saved solely to be there when you need to reach for them.
+Instead, these funds have been saved solely to be there when you need to reach for them.
 At some point, you do plan on spending the cash.
 Often, this is necessary because you are approaching, or currently enjoying, retirement.
-The money will be used to pay your bills, cover your medical prescriptions, keep the heat on in the winter, go out to dinner every once in a while, and send birthday and Christmas gifts to your grandchildren.
-Just as commonly, the funds are earmarked for a real estate down payment.
+The money will be used to pay your bills, cover your medical prescriptions, keep the heat on in the winter, and go out to dinner every once in a while.
+However, with younger investors, the funds are commonly earmarked for a real estate down payment.

 Certain Assets Are More Appropriate for Capital Preservation Than Others

-Academic evidence and real-world experience illustrate that a diversified collection of blue-chip stocks, held in a tax-efficient, low-cost way, utterly crushes all other asset classes, provided you have a long enough time horizon, and your initial purchase price was rational relative to the underlying discounted earnings and book value.
+Academic evidence and real-world experience illustrate that a diversified collection of blue-chip stocks, held in a tax-efficient, low-cost way, will utterly crush all other asset classes.
+This result is provided you have a long enough time horizon, and your initial purchase price was rational relative to the underlying discounted earnings and book value of the investment.

-Due to the primary objective of capital preservation, the key consideration when selecting individual assets that comply with the needs of the portfolio owner following such a policy focus mainly on volatility—that is, how much a given security or account fluctuates in value, expressed as a percentage of the original cost basis.
+Due to the primary objective of capital preservation, the key consideration when selecting individual assets that comply with the needs of the portfolio owner following such a policy focus mainly on volatility.
+Volatility is, how much given securities or accounts fluctuate in value.
+This value is expressed as a percentage of the original cost basis.

-Other options include actual greenbacks—banknotes—stuffed under a mattress, in a coffee can buried in the backyard, or put away in a safe deposit box, though these all come with risks of their own.
-For a slightly longer time, horizon and no need for current cash income, United States savings bonds can also be a good choice.
+Other options include actual greenbacks—banknotes—stuffed under a mattress, in a coffee can that you bury in the backyard, or put away in a safe deposit box, though these all come with risks of their own.
+For an investor with a slightly longer time-horizon and no need for current cash income, United States savings bonds can also be a good choice.

 The Dangers of Selecting Inappropriate Assets

-Roughly once every generation, a new financial security comes into vogue on Wall Street, and people seem to use it as a cash equivalent for their capital preservation needs.
-Then, a recession or some other crisis inevitably hits, and it becomes all too apparent that the safety was an illusion.
+Roughly once every generation, new financial securities come into vogue on Wall Street, and people seem to use it as a cash equivalent for their capital preservation needs.
+Then, a recession or some other crisis inevitably hits, and it becomes all too apparent that safety was an illusion.

-As a general rule, it is helpful to remember that if capital preservation is truly necessary, even accepting a 0% rate of return, or slightly negative rate of return after inflation, is preferable to putting money you cannot afford to lose at risk.
+As a general rule, it is helpful to remember that if capital preservation is truly necessary, even accepting a 0% rate of return, or slightly negative rate of return after inflation, is preferable to putting the money you cannot afford to lose at risk.
 Don't "reach for yield."
 You won't like the results.